8 family-friendly walks in the New Forest

 Image of Beaulieu estate in Beaulieu, New Forest

 Another scenic walk on the Solent Way is the stretch from the charming village of Beaulieu to Buckler’s Hard.
-It’s 2 miles each way and starts in Beaulieu village centre.
-This riverside walk is on a flat, easy trail, which follows the route of the River Beaulieu.
+It’s one of the loveliest walks near Beaulieu and ideal for families.

 On arrival, you can explore Buckler’s Hard, the shipbuilding village which provided the fleet for Admiral Nelson.
 Then, have a wander round the Maritime Museum, pop into some of the houses, before stopping by the river for an ice-cream.